- Westmont Institutional Learning Outcomes (ILOs) and General Education Learning Outcomes (GELOs)

 2014-2015: Information Literacy

-This year, we are assessing student performance in relation to the information Literacy Westmont Learning Outcome in selected ENG-002 courses and senior seminars.
-The IL outcome reads as follows:
+in 2014-2105, we are assessed student performance in relation to the Information Literacy Institutional Learning Outcome in selected ENG-002 courses and senior seminars.
+The ILO reads as follows:

 Graduates of Westmont will be able to identify, evaluate, and integrate sources effectively and ethically in various contexts.